 Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
-For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual, available on the district's website.
-A copy of this policy and complaint forms may be obtained in the principal's or superintendent's office.
+For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual, available on the district's website at academyisd.net.
+A copy of the complaint forms may be obtained in the principal's or superintendent's office.